m-kirstetter/blockchain-developer-bootcamp-final-project/README.md

 To save gas, only gig hash would be stored on Ethereum blockchain.
 Gig amount is locked in smart contract and need to be released by gig owner or admin.

-App will have 3 roles:
+App will have 2 roles:

-- Admin - can: edit and delete gigs, update gig status, release amount to dev, give back amount to gig owner
 - Recruiter - can: create edit and delete gigs, accept freelancer, accept work (with review) to release funds
-- Freelancer - can: browse, apply to gigs (contract interaction) and get paid
+- Freelancer - can: browse, apply to gigs (contract interaction) and get paid after work is accepted by recruiter